 What it is: The color-coded weekly report helps public health officials understand how quickly an infectious disease is spreading in the region.
 The DOH added COVID-19 data to the system — and linked it to the CommCare online platform used by coronavirus contact tracers statewide — to help local health officials better assist school districts as they craft reopening plans.

-What it shows: Surveillance reports showing the spread of COVID-19 will be posted weekly.
+What it shows: Surveillance reports showing the spread of COVID-19 are posted weekly.
 The system divides the state into six regions: Northwest, Northeast, Central West, Central East, Southwest and Southeast, each of which includes multiple counties.
 The level of disease “activity” is illustrated in four colors: green for low spread, yellow for moderate, orange for high transmission and red for very high.
 For the week ending Aug.
 8, the Northeast and Northwest showed a low spread and the rest of the state was listed with moderate transmission.
+For the week ending Nov.
+28, all six regions were marked as “high.”

 The disease “activity” designation is based on a scoring system that considers three factors, all calculated to reflect seven-day averages for the regions: the case rate, or the number of new cases per 100,000 people; the number of patients with symptoms of “COVID-like illness” at hospitals emergency departments; and the positivity rate, or percent of COVID-19 tests that are positive in a region.

 Any other DOH help for schools?
-State officials also released on Wednesday recommendations to help local public health departments advise K-12 schools on their reopening strategies.
+State officials on Nov.
+19 updated recommendations to help local public health departments advise K-12 schools on their reopening strategies.
 (Gov. Phil Murphy is permitting districts to begin with remote learning if they cannot safely provide in-person education.)

 The recommendations use the same color-coded risk assessments of COVID spread as the COVID-19 Activity Level Report.
 They remind school officials to have plans in place for each scenario, including strategies to communicate with parents and other officials, to set up testing for students and staff and send them home if needed, and to effectively disinfect school buildings.
 When the risk level is red — or very high — schools are advised to move to all-remote learning.